structured-query-language/structured-query-language.github.io/retrieving-first-instance-of-change-event-using-conditional_change_event.md

 # Retrieving first instance of change event using conditional_change_event

 Conditional Change Event (`CONDITIONAL_CHANGE_EVENT`) is a versatile Snowflake function that returns a window event number for each row when the value of the expression is different from the value in the previous row.
+In other words, this function assigns an event window number to each row, starting from 0, and increments by 1 when the result of evaluating the argument expression on the current row differs from that on the previous row.

 This can be a very powerful function to use when analyzing events data or time-series data.
 For e.g. if you need to retrieve the first `update_date` by Support Engineer per Case Status change in the following data: